#PLENEY4EVER Campaign

 Where you can ride

 You can see the areas on the map which are restricted; in reality, they always have been, only now it's different.
 You now not only risk fines for riding in the zones you also risk the future development of the trail network.
 There are some classic areas which have some of the very best freeride lines that are not restricted and which are still possible to access.
-These areas have great potential, but again, they need to be managed and ridden with consideration.
-These are the areas that have the potential to be developed in the future with more engagement in deeper conversation with the new lift operator and management team going forward.
+These areas have great potential and these are the areas that are looking to be developed in the future with more engagement in deeper conversation with the new lift operator and management team going forward.

 Why are we writing this